 At Obergurgl, families find a variety of ski runs on the Festkogl area, with a Fun Park (terrain park).
 The Hohe Mut Alm reached by the two segment Hohe Mut Bahn gondola is one of Tirol’s most beautiful mountaintop lodges with a panorama of over 21 peaks of 9,000-feet or more and several glaciers.
 Hohe Mut Alm serves traditional Tyrolean lunch daily and après ski dinner with fondue on Wednesday nights with Austrian music, dancing and a gondola ride down.

-At the southernmost flank of the Obergurgl ski resort is an extraordinary lunch experience, grab a rope tow off the back of a snowmobile from the top of the Steinmahnbahn lift, and you are pulled on skis to a glacial valley where the Schonweishutte serves a delicious Austrian lunch.
+Obergurgl’s most extraordinary lunch experience starts by , grabbing a rope tow off the back of a snowmobile from the top of the Steinmahnbahn lift, and you are pulled on skis to a glacial valley where the Schonweishutte serves a delicious Austrian lunch.
 The snowmobile pull is a highlight (kids love this part), so is the sunny deck with amazing views from this authentic stone chalet serving homemade soups and Weiner schnitzel.

 Where to Stay in Obergurgl: